-Another stance taken is interpreting the entire treaty as a trafficking convention in the sense of the 1961 and 1971 conventions, still only addressing the supply side.126 These authors ignore not only the unambiguous wording and purpose of the provision but also its political background: Art.
-3(2) Trafficking Convention was introduced to better include the interests of the producing states, i.e., the developing countries in South America and Asia, which would otherwise have to stem most of the burden of drug prevention, while the consuming states, i.e., the developed countries of Europe and North America, would not have to introduce any (or only few) measures.127
+Another stance taken is interpreting the entire treaty as a trafficking convention in the sense of the 1961 and 1971 conventions, still only addressing the supply side.
+These authors ignore not only the unambiguous wording and purpose of the provision but also its political background: Art.
+3(2) Trafficking Convention was introduced to better include the interests of the producing states, i.e., the developing countries in South America and Asia, which would otherwise have to stem most of the burden of drug prevention, while the consuming states, i.e., the developed countries of Europe and North America, would not have to introduce any (or only few) measures.
+The interest of the sense of the supplementary of the sense of the

-Consequently, the Trafficking Convention demands the criminalisation of all actions related to illicit drugs, including the acquisition and possession for personal use, with the sole exception of the actual consumption (which is factually dependent on possession and acquisition, however).128 Hence, legalisation and decriminalisation are incompatible with the 1988 Trafficking Convention.
-The International Narcotics Control Board, the organ guarding the UN drug conventions, recognises the possibility of depenalising the possession or acquisition of small quantities of drugs for personal possession.129 This approach will be further explored in Chapter III.A.1.b)(2).
+Consequently, the Trafficking Convention demands the criminalisation of all actions related to illicit drugs, including the acquisition and possession for personal use, with the sole exception of the actual consumption (which is factually dependent on possession and acquisition, however).
+Hence, legalisation and decriminalisation are incompatible with the 1988 Trafficking Convention.
+The International Narcotics Control Board, the organ guarding the UN drug conventions, recognises the possibility of depenalising the possession or acquisition of small quantities of drugs for personal possession.
+This approach will be further explored in Chapter III.A.1.b)(2).

-126 National Drug Strategy, 31; WOLTRING, 19; ALBRECHT, 663; see also further explanations on this opinion in KRAJEWSKI, 331.
+National Drug Strategy, 31; WOLTRING, 19; ALBRECHT, 663; see also further explanations on this opinion in Krajewski, 331.

-127 BOISTER, Waltzing on the Vienna Consensus, 393; KRAJEWSKI, 334; Commentary Trafficking Convention, 78 ff.; PIETH, 135; see also ALBRECHT, 681; SPROULE/ST-DENIS, 269.
+BOISTER, Waltzing on the Vienna Consensus, 393; KRAJEWSKI, 334; Commentary Trafficking Convention, 78 ff.; PIETH, 135; see also ALBRECHT, 681; SPROULE/ST-DENIS, 269.

-128 Of same opinion e.g., PIETH, 138; KRAJEWSKI, 334.
+Of same opinion e.g., PIETH, 138; KRAJEWSKI, 334.

-129 INCB, Report 2004, 80; see also Habibi/Hoffmann, 444.
+129 INCB, Report 2004, 80; see also HABIBI/HOFFMANN, 444.